Bite-sized Next.js

 Section 7.
 Server Actions

-We'll look at how to add or delete data using Server Actions, as well as how to handle loading and error states.
+We will also explore how to add or delete data using Server Actions and how to handle loading and error states.

 Section 7.
 Server Actions